getcanoe/website/_posts/2018-01-08-canoe-first-mobile-wallet-for-raiblocks.markdown

 The security of the current model is based on people trusting us to not steal their money.
 Kinda like any exchange.

-This is because the current architecture relies on the "wallet" parts of the RPC, which means Canoe is sending seed (when you import, or when you create the wallet initially) through HTTPS to our server.
+This is because the current architecture relies on the "wallet" parts of the RPC, which means Canoe is sending the seed (when you import, or when you create the wallet initially) through HTTPS to our server.
 So if a hacker gets root access to our servers, they can do some serious damage.

 We also haven't yet implemented the password mechanism, and currently client side state (including seed) is stored in localstorage unencrypted.